nuclio/nuclio/docs/concepts/k8s/function-ingress.md

 ## Overview

 If you followed the [Getting Started with Nuclio on Kubernetes](/docs/setup/k8s/getting-started-k8s.md) or [Getting Started with Nuclio on Google Kubernetes Engine (GKE)](/docs/setup/gke/getting-started-gke.md) guide, you invoked functions using their HTTP interface with `nuctl` and the Nuclio dashboard.
 By default, each function deployed to Kubernetes declares a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) that is responsible for routing requests to the functions' HTTP trigger port.
-It does this using a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport), which is a unique cluster-wide port that is assigned to the function.
+To invoke the function externally, using `nuctl`, you probably exposed your function by using a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport), which is a unique cluster-wide port that is assigned to the function.

-This means that an underlying HTTP client calls `http://<your cluster IP>:<some unique port>`.
+This means that, if your function's HTTP trigger is configured with a [NodePort](/docs/referece/triggers/http.md#attribues.serviceType), any underlying HTTP client can call `http://<your cluster IP>:<some unique port>` to reach it.
 You can try this out yourself: first, find out the NodePort assigned to your function, by using the `nuctl get function` command of the `nuctl` CLI or the `kubectl get svc` command of the Kubernetes CLI.
 Then, use curl to send an HTTP request to this port.

-In addition to configuring a service, Nuclio creates a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your function's HTTP trigger, with the path specified as `<function name>/latest`.
+In addition to configuring a service, Nuclio can create a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your function's HTTP trigger, with the path specified as `<function name>/latest`.
 However, without an ingress controller running on your cluster, this will have no effect.
-An Ingress controller will listen for changed ingresses and reconfigure some type of reverse proxy to route requests based on rules specified in the ingress.
+An Ingress controller will listen for changed ingresses and reconfigure some type of reverse proxy to route requests based on rules specified in the ingress resource.

 ## Setting up an ingress controller